 Contracts with Customers

-An entity is required to disclose revenue recognized from contracts with customers as well as impairment losses on any contract assets (for a discussion of contract assets, please see Presentation of Contract Assets and Contract Liabilities) arising from those contracts, unless these amounts are presented separately on its financial statements.
+An entity is required to disclose revenue recognized from contracts with customers as well as impairment losses on any contract assets arising from those contracts, unless these amounts are presented separately on its financial statements.
 The new guidance also requires information about the following categories: (1) disaggregation of revenue, (2) contract balances, and (3) performance obligations.

-Disaggregation of Revenue.
 An entity is required to disaggregate revenue from contracts with customers into categories that help financial statement users understand the nature, amount, timing, and uncertainty of the related cash flows.
-The Financial Accounting Standards Board (FASB) and International Accounting Standards Board (IASB) do not specify which characteristic(s) should be used when disaggregating revenues, but do provide the following examples:
+The Financial Accounting Standards Board (FASB) does not specify which characteristic(s) should be used when disaggregating revenues, but does provide the following examples:

 - Type of good or service